-A business plan is literally a "plan for the business," where the business may be a profit making company, a government organization, or a non profit organization.
+A business plan is "merely" a "plan for the business," where the business may be a profit-making company, a government organization, or a non-profit organization.
 A business plan can also represent a product line, an individual product, a line of service products, or some other part of a larger business entity.

 The Business Plan Looks Forward in Time

 - What will the business look like in one year?
 Two, or three years?
-(I.e., what will business performance look like and what will the financial position look like?)
+(I.e., what will business performance look like and what will the financial position look like then?)

-- How does the organization bring about the desired performance and financial position?
+- How does the organization bring about the desired performance and build a stable financial situation?

-Companies typically develop a first business plan before start up.
-This is because they must use the plan as a tool for supporting owner and founder requests for investment capital or loans to start the business.
-And, once the business is operating, the business plan becomes a living document, which the firm reviews and revises at least quarterly.
+Founders and owners typically develop an initial business plan before startup.
+They build the plan anticipating using it as a tool for supporting their requests for investment capital or loans to start the business.
+And, once the company is operating, the business plan becomes a living document, which management reviews and revises at least quarterly.

 Explaining the Business Plan in Context

-Following sections further explain the business plan.
+Following sections further describe and illustrate the business plan.
 Note especially that examples and illustrations appear in context with concepts from business strategy and business case analysis.